Stowe House: Architectural history

 The house is the result of four main periods of development.
 Between 1677 and 1683, the architect William Cleare was commissioned by Sir Richard Temple to build the central block of the house.
 This building was four floors high, including the basement and attics and thirteen bays in length.
 Cleare had worked as Christopher Wren's chief joiner and based the design of the house on that of Coleshill.

-From the 1720s to 1733, under Viscount Cobham, additions to the house included the Ionic North tetrastyle Portico by Vanburgh, as well as the re-building of the north, east and west fronts.
+From the 1720s to 1733, under Richard Temple, 1st Viscount Cobham, additions to the house included the Ionic north tetrastyle portico by John Vanbrugh, as well as the re-building of the north, east and west fronts.
 After Vanburgh's death in 1726, work continued under William Kent, and it was probably he who designed the now-demolished two-tier south portico, which consisted of four Tuscan columns with four Ionic or Composite columns above.

-From the 1740s to 1760, under Viscount Cobham, the westerns and the eastern state apartments were expanded.
+From the 1740s to 1760, under Viscount Cobham, the western and the eastern state apartments were expanded.

-From 1770 to 1779, Earl Temple obtained a first design from Jacques-François Blondel for the new south front of the house.
+From 1770 to 1779, Richard Grenville-Temple, 2nd Earl Temple obtained a first design from Jacques-François Blondel for the new south front of the house.
 However this design did not meet with the Earl's approval, in 1771 Robert Adam produced a new design for the south front; this design was adapted and made more uniform by Thomas Pitt assisted by Giovanni Battista Borra and was finished in 1779.
 The interiors of the new state apartments were not completed until 1788, much of the interior work being by an Italian, Vincenzo Valdrè (1740–1814).

-At the same time, the final remodelling of the North Front was taking place: this involved the erection in 1770–1772 of the two twin quadrant colonnades of Ionic columns that flank the facade.
-These may be to Robert Adam's design.
-The northern ends of the colonnades are linked to screen-walls containing gateways by William Kent which were moved from the forecourt to this position and heightened in 1775 by Vincenzo Valdrè.
+At the same time, the final remodelling of the North Front was taking place: this involved the erection in 1770–1772 of the two twin quadrant colonnades of Ionic columns that flank the façade.
+These may be to Adam's design.
+The northern ends of the colonnades are linked to screen-walls containing gateways by William Kent which were moved from the forecourt to this position and heightened in 1775 by Valdrè.
 The east gateway leads to the stable court the west to the kitchen court.
 At right angles to these walls stand the arches designed by Giacomo Leoni c.
 1740; these were formal entrances to the gardens, they now lead to various buildings put up by the school.

 The exterior of the house has not been significantly changed since 1779, although in the first decade of the 19th century, the Egyptian Hall was added beneath the North Portico as a secondary entrance.